 Please contact the district clerk Amber Lanigan by email at lanigana@scolonie.org or by phone at 518-869-3576 ext.
 0442.

-Early mail ballot applications will be available during regular school business hours at the South Colonie Central School District Office, located at 102 Loralee Drive, Colonie, beginning Monday, April 22.
-Any applications for early mail ballots must be received by the District Clerk at least seven (7) days before the scheduled annual vote if the ballot is to be mailed to the applicant.
-Alternatively, if the applicant prefers to receive the ballot in person, the application must be submitted by the day before the annual vote.
+Applications for early mail ballots will be available starting Monday, April 21, 2025, during regular school business hours at the South Colonie Central School District Office, located at 102 Loralee Drive, Colonie.
+To ensure timely processing, applications for mail ballots must be received by the District Clerk at least seven (7) days before the election (by May 13, 2025) if the ballot is to be mailed to the applicant.
+If you prefer to pick up your ballot in person, your application must be submitted by May 19, 2025.

-No. Absentee ballots will not be mailed to all registered voters as they were during 2020’s unprecedented school budget vote.
-Qualified voters who would need to vote by absentee ballot must submit an application unless they are listed on the voter rolls as “permanently disabled.”
+No. Absentee ballots will not be mailed to all registered voters.
+Voters who require an absentee ballot must submit an application unless they are listed as “permanently disabled” on the voter rolls

 Qualified voters can request an absentee ballot if they will not be able to vote in person due to illness or physical disability, hospitalization, incarceration (unless incarcerated for a felony), travel outside the voter’s county or city of residence for employment or business reasons, studies, primary caregiver obligations or vacation on the day of election.